You can’t build quality machine learning technology without quality training and testing data.

-Ultimately, field data collection is a necessary part in the development of emerging technologies.
+Collecting rich, natural data is a necessary part in the development of many emerging technologies.

-Speech recognition technologies such as Amazon’s Alexa wouldn’t be able to understand or respond to our voice-commands without having collected thousands of hours of speech data from people with accents, speech impediments, in different languages, with multiple voices or music playing in the background, and so on.
+Speech recognition technologies such as Amazon’s Alexa wouldn’t be able to understand or respond to our voice commands without having collected thousands of hours of speech data.

 Looking for resources to assist with your in-field data collection project?
 Check out these helpful resources:

-The Ultimate Guide to Data Collection (PDF) – Learn how to collect data for emerging technology.
+- The Ultimate Guide to Data Collection – Learn how to collect data for emerging technology.

-Alexa Wake Word Dataset (Audio Download) – Download 24 custom multilingual Alexa wake word samples to hear the difference data variance makes for your voice assistant
+- Alexa Wake Word Dataset – 24 custom multilingual Alexa wake word samples to hear the difference data variance makes for your voice assistant.

-Eye Gaze Sample Set (Download) – Get a sample of high-quality eye gaze data.
+- Eye Gaze Sample Set – Get a sample of high-quality eye gaze data.

-Road, Car, and People Dataset (Download) – Training a system that requires road image data?
+- Road, Car, and People Dataset – Training a system that requires road image data?
 Download our sample dataset.